pip-services/pip-services-docs/content/en/toolkit/recipes/mongodb_persistence_basic/_index.md

   Not available
 {{< /tabsection >}}

-**get_page_by_filter()**
+**getPageByFilter()**

 This method gets a page of data items retrieved according to a given filter.
 It also allows adding a sorting parameter and a projection object.
 Similar to what we did in the previous example, we override this method in our persistence class.
-Besides, we add two methods, namely _compose_filter and  _compose_sort.
+Besides, we add two methods, namely composeFilter and  composeSort.
 These two methods are used to define aspects that are specific to the database we are using (In our case MongoDB).
 An example of both methods is:

 {{< tabsection >}}
   {{< include "./__code13_node.md" >}}